atsushieno/ktmidi/docs/design/MidiPlayer.md

 Since audio processing is based on chunked buffers, MIDI inputs are also buffered in such processing approach.

 Our `MidiPlayer` and `Midi2Player` is NOT realtime safe.
 It is simpler event based implementation that makes use of mutex.
-We are living with garbage collectors and JIT engines, so expecting realtime safety is awkward.
+Kotlin programs build on top of garbage collectors and JIT engines, so expecting realtime safety is awkward.

-When Kotlin-Native becomes more popular and usecases becomes much broader, there may be professional realtime need, but until that happens, we wouldn't spend too much effort.
-(But contributions are of course welcome.)

 ## Format 0